Neo-Terra

 We must become the change we wish to see in the world.

-As we enter our 26th season of biointensive minifarming, we strive to live more lightly on the Earth and to rebuild our health and the health of our ecosystems, keeping in mind the question: how can we be sure that we are on a healthy, regenerative path with our proposed methods and solutions?
+We started the Grow Biointensive ® method in 1997 after taking a workshop with John Jeavons.
+We were also starting the Center for Sustainability at Penn State, so the quest to live more lightly on the Earth was uppermost in our minds.
+We wanted to rebuild our health and the health of our ecosystems, keeping in mind the question: How can we be sure that we are on a healthy, regenerative path with our proposed methods and solutions?

 How can we ensure that we are not further degrading our world and ourselves?